Before you can use the Pursuit workspace:

 Qorus lets you share files by using the Share & Track function.
 When you share the document in a context of a Pursuit you will see the user engagement statistics on the Share tab (1).
 To edit the Share and Track of the document or to get the sharable link at any time click on the gear icon (2) in the top right corner of each shared file.
 You can view the user engagement and some basic information about the shared document in the row below the file preview (3).
 To learn more about how Share & Track works please read this article and to learn how to Share and Track in context of a Pursuit please click here.

-If you're making use of Auto Answer to get to draft really quickly on your RFx in Word format or to respond to a vendor questionnaire in Excel, and 'Track Answers' have been turned on for the Pursuit Type you're working with, then you'll be able to keep track of the overall answer completeness for all the documents within your Pursuit.
+If you're making use of Auto Answer (Enterprise License and select previews only) to get to draft really quickly on your RFx in Word format or to respond to a vendor questionnaire in Excel, and 'Track Answers' have been turned on for the Pursuit Type you're working with, then you'll be able to keep track of the overall answer completeness for all the documents within your Pursuit.

 Clicking on the 'Answer Reports' tab will bring up the view illustrated in the above screenshot.
 In the top half, where the pie chart is, you can see the overall answer completeness across all the documents where Qorus' AI-enabled Auto Answer has been used.